prisma-collective/docs/docs/processes/process-infrastructuring/resources/mkDocs and GitHub Pages.md

 Our documentation site is built using [MkDocs](https://www.mkdocs.org/) with the Material theme and is hosted on GitHub Pages.
 MkDocs is a static-site generator[^1], build for markdown pages.
-The deployment process is automated using a GitHub Actions workflow, triggered on every push to the `main` branch.
+The deployment process is automated using a GitHub Actions workflow, triggered on every push to the `main` branch. [[Obsidian Setup & Writing Tutorial|Obsidian]] is used as a client interface to write to the docs, which uses a git plugin to make regular commits (every 1 minute) to the docs repo and ensure version parity across clients.
+This is not perfectly reliable and merge conflicts can still occur.

 This setup ensures that any changes made to the documentation are automatically published, making it easy to maintain up-to-date content without manual intervention.
 ## How Deployment Works

 1. **Event participants update the documentation** in the `main` branch.